 So, what all did I do in the laundry room?

 - Painted the cabinets– I used an antique white paint that was leftover from some other project.
 I also had some primer on hand already.
 Cost- $0

 - Painted the walls– I used the leftover paint from the girls' room.
 Cost- $0

 - Painted the floors– We bought two quarts of porch paint (grey and off-white), which was plenty.
 Cost- $30.
 A detailed, step-by-step tutorial on how to paint your vinyl floors can be found here.
 I think the painted floor provides the most dramatic change in this room and it was EASY and CHEAP!
 This is a popular project–it has been pinned more than 40,000 so far!

 - DIY Concrete Countertop– I covered the ugly laminate countertop with Ardex Feather Finish, which I also had left over from another project.
 This product is amazing and it is a totally doable DIY job!
-Thank you to Kara Paslay for inspiring me to do this project.
-You can see Kara's tutorial on how to do it here.
+You can see our tutorial for how to apply it in this post.
 If you can't find Ardex Feather Finish where you are locally, you can buy it on Amazon: Ardex- Feather Finish.
 It allowed me to create a cheap and easy DIY concrete countertop–YAY!!!!
 Cost- $0

 - Added decorative details– I hung the FLUFF AND FOLD paper mache letters (total cost of letters + spray paint = $35) and added the small rug from Pier One to the floor in front of the sink.
 I purchased it with a gift card (out of pocket cost $0, “actual” cost $19).
 I also used an old, shabby shadow box and $6 worth of clothes pins to make the decorative art that is hanging by the door.